Reading Medieval Studies journal

 - Reading Medieval Studies welcomes articles that are longer than standard length.
 Your paper should be no longer than 10,000 words (including notes and bibliography).

-- You may submit your article either in hard copy or as an email attachment.
-For electronic copies, Microsoft Word is preferred.
+Please submit your article as an email attachment.
+Microsoft Word is preferred.

 - Articles are normally published in English.